-Congratulations to Colleen Ray of the UNL Department of Sociology, winner of the 2017 Science Slam!
+Congratulations to Colleen Ray of the University of Nebraska-Lincoln Department of Sociology, winner of the 2017 Science Slam!

 Click here to see pictures from the 2017 Science Slam.

 Nebraska MRSEC welcomed “Physics Girl” Dianna Cowern, keynote speaker and emcee for this year’s Science Slam!